Schiff7/karaage/README.md

 * 2019-04-28

-  The [immutable-js](https://github.com/immutable-js/immutable-js) makes it hard for me to draw a line between immutable collections and vanilla JS data structure.
+  The [immutable-js](https://github.com/immutable-js/immutable-js) makes it hard for me to draw a line between immutable collections and vanilla JS data structures.